sparkflows/sparkflows-docs/docs/user-guide/tesseract.rst

     --conf spark.executorEnv.TESSDATA_PREFIX=/home/ec2-user/tessdata

-* where the tesseract language data files are in ``/home/ec2-user/tessdata`` directory on each of the worker nodes
+* Where the tesseract language data files are in ``/home/ec2-user/tessdata`` directory on each of the worker nodes

 Error if TESSDATA_PREFIX is not set correctly
 ------------------